 Publishers can run up to 100 active experiments within their existing ad manager network at any given time.
 Active experiments include trails that are running, completed, paused, or waiting for you to take action.

-Manual Experiments Type:
+Types of Manual Experiments

 As of now, Publishers can run three types of experiment on the ad manager: